BBC Television Shakespeare: Seasons 3 and 4 (Jonathan Miller, producer)

-Speaking more directly, Elijah Moshinsky assessed Miller's contribution to the series by arguing that "it was only Miller's appointment that pulled the series out of its artistic nosedive."
+Elijah Moshinsky assessed Miller's contribution to the series by arguing that "it was only Miller's appointment that pulled the series out of its artistic nosedive."
 Speaking of the US restrictions, Miller stated "the brief was "no monkey-tricks" – but I think monkey-tricks is at least 50 percent of what interesting directing is about [...]
 The fact is that monkey-tricks are only monkey-tricks when they don't work.
 A monkey-trick that comes off is a stroke of genius.
-If you start out with a quite comprehensive self-denying ordinance of "no monkey-tricks," then you really are very much shackled."
+If you start out with a quite comprehensive self-denying ordinance of "no monkey tricks," then you really are very much shackled."
 Similarly, speaking after he had stepped aside as producer at the end of the fourth season, Miller stated "I did what I wanted to do [...]
 The sponsors insisted that it was a traditional thing, that it didn't disturb people by bizarre setting.
 And I said, okay, fine, but, I'll disturb them with bizarre interpretations."
 Miller was not interested in stage tradition; he did not create a heroic Antony, a farcical Shrew or a sluttish Cressida.
 His Othello had little to do with race and his Lear was more of a family man than a regal titan.
 Miller himself spoke of his dislike for "canonical performances," stating "I think there is a conspiracy in the theatre to perpetuate certain prototypes in the belief that they contain the secret truth of the characters in question.
 This collusion between actors and directors is broken only by successful innovation which interrupts the prevailing mode."